Jubelicool/A5-Final-Project-Reflection-Report/README.md

 ## Furniture or not?
 Furniture in a room has a large impact on the reverberation time in a room.
 Just think of the huge difference it makes to the room acoustics in an empty room contra a furnitured room.
 Therefore, it would of course be nice to implement this to the code.
 Our idea is that the user should be able to hear both examples i.e. a furnitured room and a non-funitured room.

-## Comparisons to the SBI anvisninger
+## Comparisons to the SBI instructions
 It could be added to the code if the chosen room with its corresponding reverberation time matches the SBI-instructions.
 This would give the code output more value for the user since meeting the SBI instructions should be an aim for the building design.

 ## An html file as output would be nice